nasriblack/SoftBussBookingBack1.1/README.md

 - [ ] Implement the white list user in the database => registration
     - [X] Create User in the database in White list table
     - [ ] List all users that in the white list
+    - [ ] Delete a user in the white list

 ---